Enzojz/ultimate_station_2/tutorial/readme.md

 ![image](./image/2_4_1.jpg)

-Change the refernce of module 12 to module 11 (+y) will make it possible to make the reference of module 8 to module 12.
+Change the reference of module 12 to module 11 (+y) will make it possible to make the reference of module 8 to module 12.

 ![image](./image/2_4_2.jpg)